RobertoSanz88/MachineLearning/LSTM/univariate/README.md

 LSTM neural networks are used when data are time series and the target prediction is a time in the future.
 Observations/samples need to be built taking into account time samples that will be used as input(x)  and time samples to be used as output(y).
 So, though there is only 1 feature, the input is 2D, (samples, 1 feature time history)

+SingleStep, Multistep:
-SingleStep, Multistep: This refers to the output chosen: 1 times in the future is told as single step .
+This refers to the output chosen: 1 times in the future is told as single step.
 Many times to be predicted in the future will be called MultiStep.
 We concentrate here in SingleStep.

 (in another notebook the multivariate multistep case is studied)

 **The objective** is to predict the Temperature in 12 hours time, using the temperature data of the 120 hours just passed.

 # CONCLUSIONS